themrdemonized/STALKER-Anomaly-modded-exes/README.md

 * Screen Space Shaders by Ascii1457 (https://www.moddb.com/mods/stalker-anomaly/addons/screen-space-shaders)

+## Optional patches (not used in exes)

+* vs2022.diff: Visual Studio 2022 solution and repo edits for building with VS2022 by mrnuku/xray-monolith and edited by demonized (the exes are still build with VS2015)

 ## How to make my own modded exe?

 Patches folder contains diffs used to create new exes, they are used to compile your own exes if you need that